awesomelistsio/awesome/README.md

 * **[Awesome Computer Vision](https://github.com/awesomelistsio/awesome-computer-vision):** A list of resources for computer vision, including libraries, frameworks, and datasets.
 * **[Awesome Deep Learning](https://github.com/awesomelistsio/awesome-deep-learning):** A curated collection of resources and frameworks for deep learning and neural networks.
 * **[Awesome Generative AI](https://github.com/awesomelistsio/awesome-generative-ai):** A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
+* **[Awesome LangChain](https://github.com/awesomelistsio/awesome-langchain):** A curated list of resources, tools, examples, and projects using LangChain, the framework for developing applications powered by language models.
+* **[Awesome LLMOps](https://github.com/awesomelistsio/awesome-llmops):** A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 * **[Awesome Machine Learning](https://github.com/awesomelistsio/awesome-machine-learning):** A comprehensive list of libraries, frameworks, and tools for machine learning.
 * **[Awesome Natural Language Processing (NLP)](https://github.com/awesomelistsio/awesome-nlp):** Tools, libraries, and datasets for NLP and text analysis.
 * **[Awesome NFT Development)](https://github.com/awesomelistsio/awesome-nft-development):** A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).